MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/csimplestringt-class.md

 // No need for trailing zero or call to ReleaseBuffer()
 // because GetBufferSetLength() set it for us.
+// If we had called GetBuffer() instead of GetBufferSetLength()
+// then we would have needed to call ReleaseBuffer().

 str += _T(" soccer is best!");
 ASSERT(_tcscmp(str, _T("Cup soccer is best!")) == 0);